Abhinavmehra2004/java-ccrm/README.md

 # Campus Course & Records Manager (CCRM)

 Welcome to CCRM!
-This project is a comprehensive, console-based tool built with Java SE for managing students, courses, and academic records at an educational institute.
-It's a demonstration of modern Java development principles, showcasing everything from object-oriented design to advanced file I/O with NIO.2.
+This is a complete, console-based Java SE application that manages the academic records, courses, and students of an educational institution.
+It's an example of leading-edge Java development practices, demonstrating everything from object-oriented design through to sophisticated file I/O using NIO.2.

 ---

 ## Getting Started

 Ready to run the application?
-Here’s how.
+Here's how.

 ### Prerequisites

-- **Java Development Kit (JDK):** Version 17 or higher.
+- Java Development Kit (JDK): Version 17 or later.

 ### Installation & Execution

-1.  **Clone the repository:**
+1. Clone the repository:
     ```bash
     git clone https://github.com/Abhinavmehra2004/java-ccrm.git
     cd java-ccrm
     ```

-2.  **Compile the code:** From the project's root directory, run the following command.
-This will compile all Java source files and place the `.class` files into the `out` directory.
+2. Compile the code: Execute this command at the root folder of the project.
+This will compile all Java .java files and put the compiled .class files into the out folder.
     ```bash
     javac -d out $(find . -name "*.java")
     ```

-3.  **Run the application:**
+3. Run the application:
     ```bash
     java -cp out edu.ccrm.cli.Main
     ```

-The CCRM menu will appear, and you can start exploring the features!
+The CCRM menu will show up, and you can begin to explore the features!

 ---